 Remember, good pilots are judged on their smoothness, not their quickness.

 If the stall warning horn comes on during the skimming phase, when you are flying horizontally a few inches above the runway, it is a good sign.
 You will be touching down shortly.

 Conversely, if the stall warning horn comes on early in the roundout, when you are still several feet above the runway and descending, it is a bad sign.
 You should add power immediately.
-Adding power helps in two ways: (1) The power-on stalling speed is lower than the power-off stalling speed (because of the propwash over the wings).
+Adding power helps in two ways: (1) The power-on stall speed is lower than the power-off stall speed (because of the propwash over the wings).
 This might give you enough lift to arrest the descent.
 (2) The added power contributes to the energy budget, so you can rebuild your airspeed.

 How do you recognize when it is time to begin the flare?

 Let us begin by mentioning a few unhelpful answers to this question.

 Here is something that actually helps: Use your sense of timing.
 At each moment on short final, ask yourself how much time t remains until you would, at the current rate, reach zero AGL.
 When this time t reaches the special value tF (about two seconds), start your flare.
 (The exact value of tF will depend on what sort of airplane you’re flying, and other factors.)

 Of course the actual flare will take longer than tF — roughly twice as long.
 That’s because tF refers to what would happen if you forgot to flare.
 During the actual flare, your descent rate is reduced, so you take longer to descend.

 This timing technique has some nice properties.
 It works on wide and narrow runways both.
 It works during daytime and nighttime both.
 It causes you to flare at a greater-than-usual height if you have a greater-than-usual vertical speed.